What's On in Amsterdam April 2019

-Here is our insider guide to what's on in Amsterdam, Netherlands during April 2017.
+Here is our insider guide to what's on in Amsterdam, Netherlands during April 2019.
 There's lots going on in the city and whilst the weather can vary there should be a few good, sunny days.
-The month ends with the new King's Day (formerly Queen's Day) celebrations.
+The month ends with the King's Day celebrations...

-For fun and games, children's clothes, toys and young performers head to the main children's market at Vondelpark (Amsterdam's main park) which opens at 09:00.
-Other children's markets can be found (amongst others) at NDSM-wharf (250 stalls), Artisplein (09:00-13:00), Amstelveld, Bellamyplein, Dappermarkt, Frederiksplein, Leliegracht, Sarphatipark and Westerpark.
+For fun and games, children's clothes, toys and young performers head to the main children's King's Day market at Vondelpark (Amsterdam's main park) which opens at 0900.
+Other children's markets can be found (amongst others) at NDSM-wharf, Artisplein, Amstelveld, Bellamyplein, Dappermarkt, Frederiksplein, Leliegracht, Sarphatipark and Westerpark.

 On King's Day the festivities continue throughout Amsterdam with the free market, food/drink stalls, concert stages, impromptu street entertainers, party boats and all sorts of weird and wonderful fun.

-The best way to get around Amsterdam on King's Day is on foot - temporary signposts can guide you to areas of interest.
-Be aware that public transport - buses, trams and taxis - do not operate during King's day in the city centre; transport services are running around the outskirts of the city and you require a ticket as normal.
+The best way of getting around Amsterdam on King's Day is on foot - temporary signposts can guide you to areas of interest.

 Be aware that the city centre can get extremely crowded in some places - expect large crowds to gather on Dam Square and Museumplein.
 Watch out for pickpockets and be vigilant to new perceived security threats.

 King's Day events are observed all over the Netherlands including Arnhem, Den Haag, Eindhoven, Groningen, Haarlem, Rotterdam and Utrecht.

 For a comprehensive selection of museums, activities and tours in Amsterdam book here